sweenzor/new-tab-notepad/README.md

-# Chrome "New Tab Page" Notepad
+# New Tab Notepad for Chrome

 ## Features

-* Persistent notepad on New Tab Page using Chrome's storage API.
+* Persistent notepad on the "New Tab" page using Chrome's storage API.

 ## Credits